satvikxbansal/Spotter--Mediapipe-/README.md

 - Trophy progress
 - Stats
 - Trend snapshots and signals
+- Workout recaps and weekly recap dedupe records
-- Insight history and delivery records
+- Insight history, delivery records, and engagement counts
+- Derived, non-raw LLM rewrite context if a future feature-flagged rewrite layer needs it
 - Theme selection

 Do not store or upload by default: